 The in-camera slow-motion mode can capture videos at 120fps at 60 or 100 Mbps.

-The only downsides could be the lack of in-body flash and the price.
+The downsides are the lack of in-body flash and the price.

 Namely, its quality is totally worth paying almost 2000$, but I simply don’t think that it’s an appropriate price for a streamer.